mont5piques/caldav_calendar_te/README.md

 	* If Nextcloud was installed using a custom directory, change /nextcloud/ in the URL structure to match the directory you installed in.
 	* **IMPORTANT** - Change calendar_crypt_key to any random sequence of 24 characters.
 	* There are many customizable variables which can be changed to your suite your needs.
-3. Import the corresponding initial SQL schema (MySQL, Postgres) located in calendar/drivers/*/SQL/ folder to your roundcube database.
+3. Import the corresponding initial SQL schema (MySQL, Postgres) located in calendar/drivers/*/SQL/ folder to your Roundcube database.
 4. Add "calendar" to $config['plugins'] in your Roundcube main config file.
 5. Login to Roundcube, click on the Calendar Tab, give it 15-30 seconds to do its thang and you should be good to go.